thealexlittle/instructorTechnicalAssessmentProject2/README.md

     pikachu.display(); // "PIKACHU (ELECTRIC) 12/25"
    ```

-The testing spec that will be used to score your code is provided **within this repo**.
+The testing spec that will be used to score your code is provided within this repo.
-   - The "test.pokemon.js" and "testRunner.html" files work together for browser-based testing (using Mocha.js)
+   - The ("test.pokemon.js")[https://github.com/AllStarCodeOrg/instructorTechnicalAssessmentProject2/blob/master/test.pokemon.js] and "testRunner.html" files work together for browser-based testing (using Mocha.js)
    - Create a "pokemon.js" file, which should contain your code to define the `Pokemon` class
    - Open the "testRunner.html" file in any browser - you should see your test results

-A simplified testing spec has also been provided ("simplified-pokemon-spec.js") - just copy and paste the code after your `Pokemon` class definition and run it in a JavaScript environment.
+A simplified testing spec has also been provided (["simplified-pokemon-spec.js"](https://github.com/AllStarCodeOrg/instructorTechnicalAssessmentProject2/blob/master/simplified-pokemon-spec.js)) - just copy and paste the code after your `Pokemon` class definition and run it in a JavaScript environment.

 Your submitted code will be run through the testing spec AS IS.
 Therefore, you are HIGHLY encouraged to make sure your code works before submitting it.
 ---